grafana/grafana/docs/sources/panels/legend-options.md

 ## Sort series

-To sort the series you need to change Legend mode to Table and add [calculations]({{< relref "./calculations-list.md" >}}) to the Legend values.
-Click the arrow to sort the values in the table by ascending or descending order.
-The ordering also affects the positions of the bars in Bar chart panel and the order of the stacking in Time series and Bar chart panel as well.
+Change legend mode to Table and choose [calculations]({{< relref "./calculations-list.md" >}}) to show in the legend.
+Click the calculation name header in the legend table to sort the values in the table in ascending or descending order.
+The sort order affects the positions of the bars in the Bar chart panel as well as the order of stacked series in Time series and Bar chart panel.

 > **Note:** This feature is only supported in these panels: Bar chart, Histogram, Time series, XY Chart.